CarlosViniMSouza/journeyJS/markdown/tutorial-basic/useCase06-Objects.md

 ## Constructors

-1. Notes:

-    It is considered good practice to name constructor functions with an upper-case first letter.
+1. It is considered good practice to name constructor functions with an upper-case first letter.

-2. About this:
+2. Others characteristics:

-    In a constructor function this does not have a value.
+    ° In a constructor function this does not have a value.

-    It is a substitute for the new object.
+    ° It is a substitute for the new object.

-    The value of this will become the new object when a new object is created.
+    ° The value of this will become the new object when a new object is created.

 ```javascript
 function Person(firstName, lang, age) {